 XVI.
-HUD FSS CONTRACT TERM, EXTENSION, MODIFICTION, AND ADDITIONAL TERMS
+HUD FSS CONTRACT TERM, EXTENSION, MODIFICTION, AND ADDITIONAL TERMS:

-- A. Added "Project Based Rental Assistance" 3.
-Changed time-frame to alter ITSP - 4.
+- A. Added "Project Based Rental Assistance" - 3.
+Changed time-frame to alter ITSP to allow for more flexibility - 4.
 Added PBRA to list of programs; change to allow for HCV graduates due to income to re-enroll in program if qualified after a one-year waiting period if no escrow was paid out to family upon graduation.